-The objectives of ITEM 1.B are to measure sound pressure levels induced to the predefined monitored locations by the seismic source (Airguns).
+The objectives of ITEM 1.B are to measure sound pressure levels induced to the predefined monitored locations by the seismic source (Airguns), in regard to their distance to the seismic source.
 To meet the above, a suite of MATLAB codes has been implemented by the Oceanus-Lab.
 The data processing steps were as follows: